 A scroll through the internet’s most viral food videos is not much of an inspiration for home cooks.
 A burger wrapped in 24-Karat gold leaf, which exponentially increases its price without imparting any flavor.
 A cotton candy burrito filled with ice-cream, hard candy, and sprinkles that the human body is likely incapable of digesting.
 A tuna roll that is actually an elaborately disguised chunk of watermelon.
 All of it is edible, all of it is prepared in a kitchen using ostensibly real ingredients.
 But is any of it really...food?

 What is food, exactly?
 It is the basis of our material existence, the matter maintaining the skin sacks enclosing our souls.
 But it has also long surpassed the bounds of biological utility.
 Food is pleasure, food is entertainment.
-So strong is its allure, that food itself is becoming secondary.
-The idea of food, the image of food, the vibe of food—this is the content we feed on and crave.
+So strong is its allure, that in a world obsessed with visual presentation, food itself is becoming secondary.
+The idea of food, the image of food, the vibe of food—this is the content we crave.

 Digital food spectacles, which take many forms and attract millions of viewers, all require their audiences to engage in a uniquely digital trompe l'oeil—one where we must not only believe in the veracity and volume of the flat image before us, but envision its accompanying scent, texture, and flavor without ever experiencing them.
 In exchange, this content relieves us of the responsibility to ever drive the act of watching it to its logical conclusion—the recreation or purchase and eventual consumption of the actual food displayed.
-Let’s be honest, a minute-long video of prosciutto-wrapped, deep-fried, ground beef-filled shredded zucchini boats is doubtful to be widely followed as a recipe.
-When they do inspire consumption, such as when people flock to a particular ice cream shop or café, the attraction isn’t necessarily that the food is good, but that it looks stunning in a photo.
+A minute-long video of prosciutto-wrapped, deep-fried, ground beef-filled shredded zucchini boats is doubtful to be widely followed as a recipe, despite being retweeted 67 times.
+When these spectacles do inspire consumption, such as when people flock to a particular ice cream shop or café, the attraction isn’t necessarily that the food is good, but that it looks stunning in a photo.

-This type of spectacular, often viral food content is twice removed from utility.
-Firstly because the concoctions it depicts are hardly the kind that would properly nourish and sustain our bodies (this is true of most of what we eat, from refined sugar to dairy to various chemicals and preservatives.)
+This type of striking, often viral food content is twice removed from utility.
+Firstly because the concoctions it depicts are hardly the kind that would properly nourish and sustain our bodies (though this is true of most of what we eat, from refined sugar to dairy to various chemicals and preservatives.)
 And secondly, perhaps more significantly, because its purpose was never really dietary in the first place.
-It exists physically, sure—someone out there really did carve up an entire block of cheddar on a monstrous “2 Pound Scramble”—but its value is not determined by this existence, but rather by the image rendered from it.
+It exists physically, sure—someone out there really did carve up an entire block of cheddar for a monstrous “2 Pound Scramble”—but its value is not determined by this existence, but rather by the image rendered from it.

 In the ranking of the senses that has dominated much of philosophical history, sight has always been at the top, deemed the most civilized and actively engaged in the pursuit of knowledge.
 Taste, on the other hand, has long been grouped with smell and touch—earthly, unrefined senses incapable of serving as conduits to transcendence.
 The carnal pleasures that these faculties allow us, this hierarchy holds, can only satiate our most selfish animal impulses—nutrition, procreation, survival.
 Moreover, sight and hearing seem to be the only senses that can come in contact with the objective world without absorbing it into the self.
 To touch or taste something, on the other hand, is to force it into the confines of your subjectivity, to consume it rather than simply observe its existence.